William Palmer (murderer): Murder of John Cook

 On 23 November, William Stevens, Cook's stepfather, arrived to represent the family.
 Palmer informed him the deceased had lost his betting books, which he further claimed were of no use as all bets were cancelled once the gambler had died; he also told Stevens that Cook had £4,000 in outstanding bills.
 Stevens requested an inquest, which was granted.
-Meanwhile, Palmer obtained a death certificate from 80-year-old Dr Bamford, which listed the cause of death as 'apoplexy'.
+Meanwhile, Palmer obtained a death certificate from 80-year-old Dr. Bamford, which listed the cause of death as "apoplexy."

-A post-mortem examination of Cook's body took place at the Talbot Arms on 26 November, carried out by medical student Charles Devonshire and assistant Charles Newton, and overseen by Dr Harland and numerous other onlookers.
-Newton was drunk, and Palmer himself interfered with the examination, bumping into Newton and taking the stomach contents off in a jar for 'safe keeping'.
+A post-mortem examination of Cook's body took place at the Talbot Arms on 26 November, carried out by medical student Charles Devonshire and assistant Charles Newton, and overseen by Dr. Harland and numerous other onlookers.
+Newton was drunk, and Palmer himself interfered with the examination, bumping into Newton and taking the stomach contents off in a jar for "safekeeping."
 The jars were sent off to Alfred Swaine Taylor, who complained that such poor quality samples were of no use to him, and a second post-mortem took place on 29 November.
-Postmaster Samuel Cheshire intercepted letters addressed to the coroner on behalf of Palmer; Cheshire was later prosecuted for interfering with the mail and given two years in prison.
+Postmaster Samuel Cheshire intercepted letters addressed to the coroner on behalf of Palmer; Cheshire was later prosecuted for interfering with the mail and imprisoned for two years.
 Palmer also wrote to the coroner himself, requesting that the verdict of death be given as natural causes, enclosing in his letter a £10 note.

 Taylor found no evidence of poison, but still stated that it was his belief that Cook had been poisoned.
 The jury at the inquest delivered their verdict on 15 December, stating that the "Deceased died of poison wilfully administered to him by William Palmer"; at the time, this verdict could be legally handed down at an inquest.